TheresaLui/SelfHelpContent_v2/articles/microsoft.streamanalytics/streamanalytics-myjobisnotoutputtingdata.md

 If you are still not able to figure out what is going on, then go to operations log, select one of the latest entries and click Details button at the bottom of the screen and copy all the details on that page and use that info to supply to Microsoft Support.

-Additionally, if possible include sample data from a time when the job was expected to produce output.
+Additionally, if possible, include sample data from a time when the job was expected to produce output.